Cars - NL Host Nation

 • the contact person’s details;

-The Protocol Department will forward the Note Verbale containing the details mentioned above to the competent authorities, who will decide on the traffic measures to be taken.
+The Protocol Department will forward the Note Verbale containing the details mentioned above to the competent authorities, which will decide on the traffic measures to be taken.
 For more details, please contact the Diplomatic Front Office in The Hague on +31 (0)88 964 9649.

 Municipality of Wassenaar